Underground-Ops/underground-nexus/README.md

 **Release Version 1.0.1**

+### Table of Contents

+<a href="#introduction">- Intro & Helpful Links</a>

+<a href="#install-step-1-assuming-docker-is-already-installed---open-a-command-line-windows-or-terminal-linux-or-osx-shell-and-paste-the-appropriate-install-command-for-your-computers-hardware-platform">- Install Step 1</a>

+<a href="#install-step-2---paste-activation-command-in-the-same-shell-the-first-command-was-entered-in-and-the-underground-nexus-will-build-and-activate-itself-2-commands-total-to-deploy---this-is-the-second-and-final-command-if-there-are-no-errors--if-the-command-does-not-seem-to-work-try-the-alternative-install-option-below">- Install Step 2</a>

+<a href="#underground-nexus-architecture">- Underground Nexus Architecture</a>

+<a href="#how-to-use-the-underground-nexus---once-deployed">- How to Use Underground Nexus</a>

+<a href="#deploying-virtual-machines-in-underground-nexus">- How to Deploy Virtual Machines in Underground Nexus</a>

+<a href="#learn-about-foundational-principles-for-cloud-native-and-devsecops-here-httpsgitlabcomnatoascodenist-draft-regulation-800-204c-comment-notes-and-timestamps">More Resources</a>

+## INTRODUCTION

 <img src="https://github.com/Underground-Ops/underground-nexus/blob/cdcb0a3ee862c8c4f029fed6c45fe280786d4173/Graphics/SVG/nexus-software-factory.svg" alt="Underground Nexus Software Factory">

 The Underground Nexus is a **hyperconverged data center** that contains a specialized cloud construction toolkit for cloud-native engineering, DevSecOps and all-around general data center needs.